Opser vs. ChatGPT

 ChatGPT answers questions

-You open a chat, describe what you need, paste in context, and get a response you then copy back into your real tools.
-The model is powerful, but the operational work still lives on your team.
+You open a chat, describe what you need, paste in context, and get a response you then copy into your real tools.
+The model is powerful, but there's no system underneath it: no records it owns, no apps it operates, no memory of how your business runs.

-• Conversations live in a chat window, not in your operations
+• Lives in a chat window, separate from where your work actually happens

-• Real execution depends on a person turning answers into actions
+• Real execution still depends on a person turning answers into actions

 Opser